LucasDelfino92/morrowindsharp/main.md

 - Name your separator and click **OK**.

 I suggest creating a separator for each mod category we will be installing.
 Separators can be collapsed to keep your mod list clean and tidy.

-### Abridged guide

-Because maintaining two separate guides proved to be rather difficult and tiresome, Morrowind Sharp is presented as a single, unified guide.
-However, people new to Morrowind, or simply those who want the most out of the mods they install, are encouraged to install only the starred (⭐) mods.
-These come highly recommended, and barely affect the game's gameplay mechanics and balance.

 ## PATCHES